 Wherever we are and wherever we go I am happy to know that not only is Marlowe growing through each phase, but so am I. I’m moving past difficulties and both emotional and physical pain.
 I’m growing into each next step in my life.
 I’ll live for the warmth of life everyday.

 Ps.
-In case any of you guys were wondering, these photos were taken in Homestead South Florida.
+In case any of you guys were wondering, these photos were taken at Fruit and Spice Park Homestead South Florida.
+You can see more places to visit in this South Florida Travel guide.
 Maybe a few months or so before our move to Guatemala.
 With Marlowe’s long flowing hair, those unseen, but present south florida mosquitos, and endless bundles of growing mangoes to remind us of times before.
 Another life.
 A stepping stone into this one.